 Securing PKI systems against modern cyber threats requires a multi-layered, adaptive security approach that considers both traditional and emerging threats.
 Advanced Persistent Threats (APT) and state-sponsored attackers pose particular challenges as they have significant resources, time and expertise to compromise even well-protected PKI infrastructures.

 Disaster Recovery and Business Continuity for PKI infrastructures require specialized strategies that consider the critical role of PKI for organization-wide security and business processes.
-PKI failures can have far-reaching impacts, from interruption of secure communication to blocking business-critical applications, which is why robust continuity plans are essential.
+PKI failures can have far-reaching impacts, from interruption of secure communication to blocking business-critical applications, which is why solid continuity plans are essential.

 The migration and modernization of existing PKI systems represents one of the most complex challenges in IT security, as PKI services often support critical business processes and failures can have far-reaching consequences.
 Successful PKI migrations require careful planning, phased implementation and comprehensive risk minimization.